ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 ## FlowableSubscriber

-Version 2.0.7 introduced a new interface, `FlowableSubscriber` that extends `Subscriber` from Reactive-Streams.
-It has the same methods with the same parameter types but different textual rules attached to it, a set of relaxations to the Reactive-Streams specification to enable better performing RxJava internals while still honoring the specification to the letter for non-RxJava consumers of `Flowable`s.
+Version 2.0.7 introduced a new interface, `FlowableSubscriber` that extends `Subscriber` from Reactive Streams.
+It has the same methods with the same parameter types but different textual rules attached to it, a set of relaxations to the Reactive Streams specification to enable better performing RxJava internals while still honoring the specification to the letter for non-RxJava consumers of `Flowable`s.

 The rule relaxations are as follows: